theoutfield/sc_sncn_motorcontrol/examples/app_demo_offset_commutation_tuning/doc/index.rst

 The app uses commands to set the offsets and voltage over the console:

 - a
-    Automatically find the sensor offset, the clockwise or counterclockwise commutation offsets are set to 0 and 2048 (half a turn).
+    Automatically find the sensor offset and set the clockwise or counterclockwise commutation offsets.
 This is not very precise but should suffice to turn the motor.
+For Hall sensor, due to the low resolution, it can be needed to shift the offsets by +/- 682.
 - c
-    Automatically tune the commutation offset, this works by searching the offset with minimum peak current consumption.
+    Automatically tune the sensor/commutation offsets (depending on the sensor used and the type of commutation).
+This works by searching the offset with minimum peak current consumption.
 - d
     Reverse the motor direction.
 For FOC it is done by changing the winding type.
-For Sinusoidal commutation it is done by fliping the clockwise and counterclockwise commutation offsets.
+For Sinusoidal commutation it is done by flipping the clockwise and counterclockwise commutation offsets.
 - f
     For FOC only.
 Toggle the field controller.
 - l VALUE
     Limit position to VALUE tick around the current position.
 The voltage will be set to ``0`` when the limit is reached and the motor will only be be able to move in the oposite direction.
 If VALUE is ``0`` this set the current position as the center position for the limiter.
 If VALUE is negative the position limiter is disabled.
 - m
-    Reverse motor polarity, use this when the the motor is not moving.
+    Reverse motor polarity parameter, use this when the the motor is not moving.
 It happens when the phases wiring or the position sensor polarity is changed.
 - o VALUE
     Set the commutation offset to VALUE (clockwise or counterclockwise offset depending on the voltage sign and winding type).
 - p